Labuan: Types of Company

 - Statutory declaration by persons before appointments as directors

-Companies pay registration fees based on the amount of authorized capital, and both filing and stamping fees apply for submission of the above documents.
+The registrar will check and then normally approve the proposed company name.
+Companies pay registration fees based on the amount of authorized capital; both filing and stamping fees apply for submission of the above documents.

-Partnerships and sole proprietorships must register with the Registration of Businesses before they can begin to operate.
+Partnerships and sole proprietorships must register with the Register of Businesses before they can begin to operate.
 There is a registration fee and an annual renewal fee.